ExeQuantCode/RAFFLE/README.md

 - gfortran -- gcc 13.2.0
 - gfortran -- gcc 14.1.0

+The library is known to not currently work with the intel Fortran compilers.

 ## Installation

 To install RAFFLE, the source must be obtained from the git repository.
 Use the following commands to get started: